 Volunteers are always welcome at Stella Maris and parent involvement in classroom activities is often encouraged.

 All parents volunteering at Stella Maris School, be it in classrooms or Tuckshop, are required to complete the Stella Maris Code of Conduct and Student Protection on line courses.
 The Volunteer Registration Form must be completed and printed, then lodged at the school office before entry to the classroom for volunteer purposes.

-Click here for the link to - Code of Conduct and Registration From.
+Click here for the link to - Code of Conduct and Student Protection Online Courses